 These problem areas may need the help of a liquid to successfully remove them – but only use liquid on these isolated areas rather than across the whole screen.

-Get another clean, dry microfiber cloth and spray the liquid as a fine mist onto the fabric.
+Get another dry microfiber cloth (make sure it’s clean) and spray the liquid as a fine mist onto the fabric.
 Whatever you do, don’t be tempted to spray any liquid directly on the screen.

 Gently rub the dirty area using a circular motion, which can be quicker as it cleans from multiple angles in one go.